euwbah/musescore-xen-tuner/DEVELOPMENT.md

 - ASCII is converted to relevant symbols/fingerings/hybrid accidentals
 - Accidental chains are matched first
 - Secondary accidentals matched later

+### Accidental display order

+There are two halves of accidental display.
+First, the primary `XenNote` accidental display order is the same as in v0.1.
+Those are RTL in order of declarations of accidental chains, and each symbol of a multi-symbol/element accidental is LTR in the user-defined order.

+Next, there are the secondary accidentals.
+These are to be displayed in right-to-left order in the order that the user declared the secondary accidentals.

+The first declared secondary accidental is to be immediately to the left of the left most accidental from the primary accidental chain, or if there are no primary accidentals, then simply it will be the right-most accidental.

 # Version 0.1